 Together, they create true business resilience.

-VuNet's Business Observability Platform, vuSmartMaps™ helps institutions operationalise cyber resilience.
+VuNet's Business Observability Platform, vuSmartMaps™, helps institutions operationalise cyber resilience expectations from across regulators; from the RBI in India, DORA in Europe and others globally.
 It does not replace existing security tools.
-Instead, it complements them by unifying signals across application, infrastructure, transactions, customer experience and security into a single view with business context.
+Instead, it complements them by unifying signals across application, infrastructure, transactions, customer experience, and security into a single view with business context.

-1. Unified visibility across layers with business impact
+1. Continuous visibility across layers with business impact

-RBI's Advisory 3/2026 requires logs to be collected, retained, searchable, and usable for forensic investigation and not just archived.
-VuNet correlates telemetry across applications, infrastructure, middleware, databases, APIs, transactions, and customer interactions.
-In the event of an incident, security signals can be viewed alongside operational and business signals enabling faster investigation, root-cause analysis, prioritised response, recovery and compliance readiness.
+RBI's Advisory 3/2026 emphasizes centralized logging, continuous monitoring, audit trails, forensic readiness, unified visibility and structured incident response.
+VuNet enables these recommendations by unifying telemetry across applications, infrastructure, middleware, databases, APIs, transactions, customer journeys, and third-party services, providing a single business view.
+During an incident, security, operational and business signals can be viewed together, enabling faster investigation, root-cause analysis, prioritised response, recovery and compliance readiness.

 In the C-Edge scenario, the vulnerability would have surfaced as an infrastructure anomaly, correlated to application behaviour, before encryption began.
 That is the always-on, cross-layer visibility RBI's SOC mandate is looking for.

-Digital experience monitoring and synthetic testing adds insights about customer behaviour such as actual session behaviour, OTP failure rates, onboarding drop-offs.
-During a cyber incident, this tells which journeys are failing, how many customers are affected, and whether recovery is actually working, not just system is degraded
+Digital experience monitoring and synthetic testing add insights about customer behaviour such as actual session behaviour, OTP failure rates, and onboarding drop-offs.
+During a cyber incident, this tells which journeys are failing, how many customers are affected, and whether recovery is actually working, not just that the system is degraded.

 With this insight, teams can prioritize recovery efforts based on business criticality rather than technical signals alone.

-RBI's April 2026 advisory calls for AI-driven anomaly detection and AI model performance evaluation.
-VuNet’s AI-driven correlation and anomaly detection capabilities can accelerate investigations by correlating signals across infrastructure, applications, transactions, and customer journeys and provide as one correlated incident instead of multiple alerts
+RBI's Advisory 3/2026 encourages institutions to adopt stronger AI governance, continuous monitoring, anomaly detection, and AI model performance evaluation as AI adoption grows.
+VuNet supports this with AI-driven correlation and anomaly detection capabilities which accelerates investigations by correlating signals across infrastructure, applications, transactions, and customer journeys and provides one correlated incident instead of multiple alerts.